Teknowmics-iqxora/Iqxora-Connector-Examples/README.md

 # Iqxora-Connector-Examples

-In this Iqxora  example project demonstration how can make a connection to an external database using  connector template.
+In this Iqxora  example project provide a way to make connection to an external database using  connector template.
 Here we used JDBC to connect an sql server.

 **Process Flow**